 If you have been inactive for a while, starting with the least strenuous activities is advised to prevent straining your body.
 Gradually work up to the American Heart Association's recommendation of at least 30 minutes of moderately intensive activity per day, accumulated in 10- or 15-minute sessions if necessary.

-The American Heart Association says that for the disabled, even light-to-moderate intensity activities, performed daily, can have long-term health benefits.
+The American Heart Association says that for people who are disabled, even light-to-moderate intensity activities, performed daily, can have long-term health benefits.
 Physical activity helps prevent coronary artery disease, diabetes, obesity and high blood pressure.
 Additionally, keeping your muscles toned will help your body maintain strength and stamina while your injury heals.